harshitmody72/ExpenseManager/README.md

 * See all transactions

-* Filter transactions according to the date
+* Filter transactions according to the Months

 # My Expense Manager Assignments Index :